AbductiveLearning/ABLkit/docs/Intro/Learning.rst

 In ABL-Package, building the learning part involves two steps:

 1. Build a machine learning base model used to make predictions on instance-level data.
-2. Instantiate an ``ABLModel`` with the base model, which enables the learning part to train, test, and predict on example-level data.
+2. Instantiate an ``ABLModel`` with the base model, which enables the learning part to process example-level data.

 .. code:: python